Frequently Asked Questions

 When it comes to diabetes care, it’s a lot easier when your mindset is on track and you feel energized.

 Do you have any recommendations for reference material?

 Sure, check out these sources!

 Meditation – I love using guided meditation to relax, release tension, promote healing, and get centered.
 Insight Timer is a free app with thousands of free meditations, talks, and music tracks.
-I am one of their teachers and have just gotten started with meditations specific to diabetes needs.
+I am one of their teachers and have been hosting weekly meditations specific to diabetes needs and other chronic illnesses.

 The Obesity Code by Jason Fung.
 Dr. Fung is a nephrologist (kidney doctor) that sees many patients with kidney diseases related to diabetes.
 He presents some compelling research that reveals type 2 diabetes as a metabolic issue, not just poor health choices.
 His explanation of how our modern diet contributes to states of unhealth makes a lot of sense!